I have perfectionist tendencies.

 Seems like a cultural characteristic that would be pretty valuable to achieve the type of innovation most organisations I know are seeking!

 Are you living in a culture of happiness?
 What steps can you take to walk that talk?
 Aside from visiting Iceland, which looked very beautiful in the photos I saw while selecting one for this blog.
-Has anyone readying this been there?
+Has anyone reading this been there?